jsheridanwells/JeremyWells.Io/_posts/2020-06-22-walking-weather-skeleton-01.md

 {% gist b4306d62dc2e33d0255d110b67b7286f 06.cs %}

-As before, by taking the values from `main` and renaming them `Temps`, own code will be easier to understand.
+By taking the values from `main` and renaming them `Temps`, our own code will be easier to understand.

 Below the `Forecast` class, we'll add the final class called `Temps` to indicate which temperature values to include.
 As before, we can use `JsonPropertyName` to name our properties with the conventional C#-style casing.